-- " Definitions - " Mentee: The youth 15 years of age or younger that will be hunting. - " Mentor: The mentee's parent, guardian, or other adult 18 years of age or older. - " Available for both resident and nonresident mentees younger than 16 years of age. - " The mentee can hunt during the youth waterfowl or regular waterfowl seasons but the mentor hunting rules for accompaniment must be followed anytime a mentored hunter is hunting: - The mentor shall be properly licensed to hunt waterfowl in South Dakota. - A mentee must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - Game taken by a mentee counts toward the mentor's daily limit. - The combined number of animals taken or possessed by the mentored hunter and the hunting mentor may not exceed the number of animals authorized under licenses held by the adult mentor. - Adult mentor can only accompany one mentee at a time. - Hunting parties with mentees cannot exceed six persons.
+Mentee: The youth 15 years of age or younger that will be hunting.
+Mentor: The mentee's parent, guardian, or other adult 18 years of age or older.

+- " Available for both resident and nonresident mentees 15 or younger. - " The mentee can hunt during the youth waterfowl or regular waterfowl seasons but the mentor hunting rules for accompaniment must be followed anytime a mentee is hunting: - The mentor shall be properly licensed to hunt waterfowl in South Dakota. - A mentee must be accompanied by an unarmed parent, guardian or designated mentor within immediate control (arm's length) and supervision of the adult. - Game taken by a mentee counts toward the mentor's daily limit. - The combined number of animals taken or possessed by the mentored hunter and the hunting mentor may not exceed the number of animals authorized under licenses held by the adult mentor. - Adult mentor can only accompany one mentee at a time. - Hunting parties with mentees cannot exceed six persons.